Maximise your Avios, air miles and hotel points

 (Note that Virgin Atlantic does allow multi-cabin upgrades for the right sort of Economy ticket.)

-World Traveller Plus also attracts the higher rate of Air Passenger Duty so there would be additional tax to pay.
-British Airways also adds additional charges of its own – these can be substantial.
+World Traveller Plus attracts the higher rate of Air Passenger Duty so there would be additional tax to pay.
+British Airways also adds additional surcharges of its own.

 At the end of day, for the general public buying its own Economy tickets far in advance, it is possible – due to the fare bucket – that they will never buy a ticket that is upgradable, let alone find that reward upgrade space is also there.

 This system DOES work for a small number of people.
-These are mainly travellers on expensive corporate tickets which are semi-flexible and refundable.
-British Airways should not, arguably, promote the ability to upgrade Economy tickets as a benefit for the average Avios collector, because it isn’t.
+These are mainly travellers on expensive corporate tickets which are semi-flexible and refundable, or leisure travellers who book at relatively short notice and up with a ticket in one of the pricier (and so upgradable) fare buckets.

 You can find our more about ‘Upgrade Using Avios’ on ba.com here.